raylinsoriano/Project_3_Classification/README.md

 ## Next Steps

-1.Increase dataset to include greater number of years
+1. Increase dataset to include greater number of years

-2.Further modeling and hyperparameter tuning.
+2. Further modeling and hyperparameter tuning.
 For example, compare difference between rural and urban Chicago